 Another interesting bit of paprika pepper info is its use as a hair color.
 By itself, it imbues hair with a reddish hue, and combined with henna unleashes the fiery red head.

 Paprika is available in several incarnations of the pepper.
 Regular unsmoked paprika is called Pimenton.
 There are gradations of regular paprika from mild, moderately spicy, to very spicy.
 Contrary to what you might think, the red color of the spice does not correspond to how spicy it is.
 The darker, browner tones of paprika are actually the spiciest while the red-toned paprikas are milder.

 The spice also comes as smoked paprika, my favorite, which is smoked over oak wood.
 Smoked paprika is delicious in everything from potato dishes to eggs and pretty much any meat.
 It also lends vegetarian cuisine another layer of flavor, resulting in truly robust dishes.

-Hungarian paprika fruit is a little smaller than Spanish paprika, 2-5 inches long versus 5-9 inches long.
+Hungarian paprika fruit is a little smaller than Spanish paprika, 2 to 5 inches (5-13 cm.) long versus 5 to 9 inches (13-23 cm.) long.
 Hungarian peppers are oblong to pointy in shape with thin walls.
 Most are mild in flavor, but some strains can be quite hot.
 The Spanish paprika peppers have thicker, fleshier fruits and are more susceptible to disease than its counterpart, probably accounting for its popularity with growers.